raspberrypilearning/from-me-to-you/en/step_6.md

 --- /task ---

 --- task ---
+Add a backdrop that fits with your theme.
+--- /task ---

+--- task ---
+Add one or more sprites that you think you will use in your card.
+Don't worry you can always change, delete or add more sprites later as you develop your ideas.
+--- /task ---

+--- task ---
 Add the blocks that you need to decide **when** your sprite will do something.

 It could be one of these blocks: